 If there's one question sleep experts get asked all the time, it's how many hours of sleep do you need to feel healthier, or more energized, or even happier.
 The thing is, there isn't a straight answer that applies to every person.
 Your optimum amount of sleep will differ to the next person's, but there are mental and physical health cues you can look for to help you figure out your specific sleep needs.

 Here we're looking at how many hours of sleep are enough for the average healthy adult, and how that number changes depending on your age, whether you have any existing health conditions, and what your current lifestyle looks like.

-Remember, good sleep isn’t just about quantity, but the quality of your shut-eye and also your sleep continuity (how long you sleep at night for without waking up for long periods).
-Good sleep hygiene can help, and this includes sticking to a regular bedtime and wake-up schedule, switching your devices to night mode in the evenings, and ensuring your bedroom is as relaxing as possible for sleep.
+But remember: good sleep isn’t just about quantity, it's also about the quality of your shut-eye and your sleep continuity (how long you can sleep without waking up for long periods).
+Good sleep hygiene, which includes sticking to a regular bedtime and wake-up schedule, can help with all of this.

 How many hours of sleep do you need?

 The answer to this question is different for everybody because it generally depends on how old you are, whether you have any underlying health issues, and what your lifestyle looks like day-to-day.
 What’s more, some people just tend to need less (or more) sleep than other people regardless of any of the factors above – it can sometimes be a case of genetics, more than any other factors coming into play.